ncuillery/angular-breadcrumb/README.md

 Generate a breadcrumb from ui-router's states

-## In development
-angular-breadcrumb is unusable for the moment.
-Basic functionalities are currently in development.

-### Roadmap
+## Roadmap
 - [x] Build a breadcrumb presenting a step for each state in the current state's hierarchy
 - [x] Display a human readeable label for each step in the breadcrumb
-- [ ] Build a working link for each step expect the last one.
+- [x] Build a working link for each step except the last one.
 - [ ] Probably first release here ;-)
 - [ ] Reflection about templating (maybe not everybody want to use the [bootstrap's breadcrumb](http://getbootstrap.com/components/#breadcrumbs))